SACOG/Regional-Monitoring/README.md

 (1) __Data__:
 - This folder contains all code used to import/process data used for regional monitoring (pipelines for data sources with an API)
 - Each data source has their own folder
-- Data sources with an API available: Census Bureau, BLS, ...
+- Data sources with an API available: Census Bureau, BLS, EPA, and EIA
     - Data pipeline:
         1) Importing
         2) Processing